duckdb/duckdb-web/docs/api/nodejs/overview.md

 selected: Client APIs
 ---

-# DuckDB Node Bindings

-This package provides a node.js API for [DuckDB](https://github.com/duckdb/duckdb), the "SQLite for Analytics".
-The API for this client is somewhat compliant to the SQLite node.js client for easier transition.
+This package provides a Node.js API for [DuckDB](https://github.com/duckdb/duckdb).
+The API for this client is somewhat compliant to the SQLite Node.js client for easier transition.

 Load the package and create a database object: